Hitkillers/The Beast Of Claw Boys Claw

 Hitkillers/The Beast of Claw Boys Claw is a compilation album by Dutch rock and roll band Claw Boys Claw.
 The album, released on CD only, combines their fourth studio album Hitkillers (released only on vinyl) and a selection of earlier songs, re-recorded and remixed.

+Hitkillers only contains cover versions of hit songs by a variety of other Dutch artists, such as Golden Earring ("Back Home"), Pussycat ("Mississippi"), Cuby & the Blizzards ("Appleknockers Flophouse") and The Nits ("In The Dutch Mountains").
+While the Shocking Blue song "Venus" on this compilation album also fits the category, it was not part of the original Hitkillers album.